mubanjs/muban/STATUS.md

   to create the binding values based up on the ref props or array index
 + Add a `components` prop to component definitions to init any child components it finds without having to use explicit refs.
 Useful for dynamic component rendering.
++ update refDefinition with custom element selection function, allowing users to provide their own implementation if they want to opt-out of the default "ref" selection.

 **Todo**
 - move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask